- National Criminal Record Check

-Hi, there!
-My name is Rachel, and I can't wait to meet you!
-I've been teaching private lessons since 2002, and have loved helping my students learn to read and play, discover their own love of music, and conquer their fears of performing (so much "proud mama bear" happening!).
-In 2003, I earned my violin performance degree at the University of Nebraska-Lincoln, where I also studied piano and vocal pedagogy.
-I'm an encouraging and fun person to work with (if I may say so myself!), and my teaching style is fun, positive, and relaxed.
+If you are ready to take on music lessons, your life will never be the same.
+Music enriches our minds and lives in many ways, including expanding our expectations past what we think is possible for ourselves!
+I've taught hundreds of students over the past 15 years, and have loved helping my students learn to read and play, discover their own love of music, and conquer their fears of performing.
+I've been described by students as encouraging and fun, and my teaching style is warm, positive, and relaxed.
 I have worked with many students, including some with learning disabilities, physical limitations, PTSD, and just plain ol' stage fright!
 I work with you to set your own goals, and I look forward to helping you reach them...
 It's what I love about what I do.

-Brackish Water Jamboree is an old timey and bluegrass band, featuring banjo, fiddle, dobro, upright bass, and washboard, with some harmonica thrown in for good measure.
+Brackish Water Jamboree is Hampton Roads' most recent award-winning Americana band, featuring banjo, fiddle, dobro, upright bass, and washboard, with some harmonica thrown in for good measure.
 Multi-part vocal harmonies round out the foot-stompin' sound of a good, old-fashioned jamboree.
 We've played venues all over Virginia and into West Virginia and the D.C. area, including being featured by Sofar Sounds in their DC venue as well as The Purple Fiddle in WV.
 We've also had the pleasure of playing many festivals in the area, including hosting the NorFOLK Festival in Hampton Roads.

 I currently play in the first violin section of this great local orchestra in Hampton Roads.
 Established in 2012, this up and coming premiere orchestra has already played with a number of talented soloists, bringing quality symphony arrangements to the Hampton Roads area by focusing on full-length programming, challenging repertoire, and community enrichment.
 As the orchestra in residence at Ft.
 Monroe, the Hampton Roads Philharmonic is proud to continue the long-standing musical tradition of Ft.
 Monroe by bringing concerts to the historic Post Theater on site.